Modular sugarcane manufacturing · Indonesia

 Modular hardware is ready

-40+ years of cane R&D at Hula Foods — separator, juice, syrup, sticks already in production at the 1-ton scale.
+40+ years of cane R&D — separator, juice, syrup, sticks process flows proven at the 1-ton scale.

 vi.